tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 ## Mbed OS boards with native USB support
 _Arduino Nano 33 BLE, Raspberry Pi Pico_
 ***
-While these boards are not supported by the Arduino MIDIUSB library, they still support MIDI over USB through Control Surface's custom `PluggableUSBMIDI` implementation.
+While these boards are not supported by the Arduino MIDIUSB library, they still support MIDI over USB through Control Surface's custom `PluggableUSBMIDI` implementation, which is built on top of [arduino/ArduinoCore-mbed](https://github.com/arduino/ArduinoCore-mbed)'s `PluggableUSB` system.

+You can also use the [earlephilhower/arduino-pico](https://github.com/earlephilhower/arduino-pico) core instead of the official one from Arduino, in which case you have to enable the Adafruit TinyUSB library in the `Tools > USB Stack` menu.

 ## Teensy
 _Teensy 2.0, Teensy++ 2.0, Teensy LC, Teensy 3.0, Teensy 3.1, Teensy 3.2, Teensy 3.5, Teensy 3.6, Teensy 4.0, Teensy 4.1_